eegg/school-policies-and-procedures/src/staff-handbook-terms-and-conditions-of-employment.rst

 4. All employees must attend punctually and regularly.

-5. Repeated short periods of absence, including repeated episodes of uncertified sick leave, will be investigated and may leave to disciplinary action.
+5. Repeated short periods of absence, including repeated episodes of un-certified sick leave, will be investigated and may leave to disciplinary action.

 6. The distance from an employee’s home to their place of work or any difficulty or access can not be accepted as a reason for arriving late at work, irregularity of attendance or warranting preferential hours of work.